Homemade Shake ‘N’ Bake Pork Chops

 Why Make Homemade Shake and Bake for Pork Chops?

-Controlling preservatives and artificial ingredients is important to so many people.
-Why not easily knock out extra ingredients that you don’t need to prepare your dinner for your family?
-You can also add more or less of your favorite herbs and spices to your favorite pork chops.
+Controlling preservatives and artificial ingredients is essential to so many people.
+Why not easily knock out extra ingredients you don’t need to prepare your dinner for your family?
+You can add more or less of your favorite herbs and spices to your famous pork chops.

 Ingredients for Homemade Shake and Bake Pork Chops

-It’s very easy to make your own homemade Shake and Bake, save money, and use ingredients you already have on hand.
+It’s straightforward to make your own homemade Shake and Bake, save money, and use ingredients you already have on hand.
 You will need:

 • Bread crumbs